prakash-pg/prakash-pg/README.md

 - 👋 Hi, I’m @prakash-pg
 - 👀 I’m interested in Internet of Things , Machine Leaning, Data Analytics, Block Chain and Cyber Security
 - 🌱 I’m currently Studying M.Tech IoT and Sensor Systems in Vit University Vellore
-- Likes to Learn new things in Stack Overflow from Various People
 - 📫 How to reach me
 - Gmail : prakashpg1298@gmail.com
 - Contact no : 8838170936